ros2/ros2_documentation/source/Tutorials/Miscellaneous/Deploying-ROS-2-on-IBM-Cloud.rst

 Final Remarks
 ---------------

-At this point, you are capable of creating your own docker image using ROS2 packages on github.
-It is also possible, with little changes to utilize local ROS2 packages as well.
+At this point, you are capable of creating your own docker image using ROS 2 packages on github.
+It is also possible, with little changes to utilize local ROS 2 packages as well.
 This could be the topic of another article.
 However, you are encouraged to check out the following `Dockerfile <https://github.com/mm-nasr/ros2_ibmcloud/tree/main/dockers/local_pkgs_docker>`__ which uses a local copy of the demos repository.
 Similarly, you can use your own local package.